 How SSW Type 2 fits in

-Important nuances: "Continuous residence" means you have not left Japan for extended periods (generally not more than 3 months in a single trip, or more than 100 days total in a year).
-The permanent residency requirement involves subjective judgment by immigration authorities and is not automatic.
+Important nuances: "Continuous residence" is assessed based on the overall residence history.
+While the Immigration Services Agency does not publish a fixed numerical threshold, in practice, single trips of more than approximately 3 months or cumulative absences exceeding around one-third of a year are commonly understood to risk breaking continuity.
+The permanent residency requirement involves judgment by immigration authorities and is not automatic.
 Highly proficient Japanese language ability and a demonstrated history of full tax and social insurance compliance significantly strengthen a PR application.

 Tips for Passing the Type 2 Skills Exam